temporalio/documentation/docs/server-versions-dependencies.md

 - **Prometheus >= v2.0**
 - **Grafana >= v2.5**

-### Sreaming
+### Multi-cluster replication

-Event streaming software as a dependency is only required when ElasticSearch is being used or when Temporal is deployed across multiple data centers, however in future releases of Temporal, third party event streaming software will likely cease to be needed as dependency for both.
+Event streaming software as a dependency is only required when ElasticSearch is being used or when Temporal is deployed across multiple data centers.
+However, in future releases of Temporal, third party event streaming software will likely cease to be needed as dependency for both.

 - **Kafka v2.1.1 & Zookeeper v3.4.6**